-COHO is proud to reach a milestone accomplishment of 90 clients and just over 6,100 co-op homes.
-This is a 40% market share of potential non-profit co-op homes.
+COHO is proud to reach a milestone account shment of 90 clients and just over 6,100 co-op homes.
+This is just over 6 market share of potential non-profit co-op homes.

 This is the most extensive client portfolio and contract volume in COHO's history and represents over \$6M in annual revenue.